© 2026 Connecticut Public

 On Oct.
 30, a coalition of cities and nonprofit organizations, mainly from Rhode Island, mounted a legal challenge in federal court.
 They argued that by failing to issue SNAP benefits, their citizens and clients would need food aid from elsewhere, resulting in large costs to their institutions.

-In response, the USDA argued that its emergency funds, which total $5.25 billion, would not be enough to cover the complete cost of the nation’s November benefits.
+In response, the USDA argued that their emergency funds, which total $5.25 billion, would not be enough to cover the complete cost of the nation’s November benefits.
 USDA lawyers said that a partial payment would involve complicated system changes that would take weeks, if they could be done at all.

 One day later, Judge McConnell ruled that the USDA must either fully fund SNAP by Monday, Nov.
 3, or at least partially fund SNAP by Wednesday, Nov.
-5. The order said that the USDA must use its emergency funds, and that the agency also has the authority to draw from other sources of funding to pay SNAP benefits.
+5. The order said that USDA must use its emergency funds, and that the agency also has the authority to draw from other sources of funding to pay SNAP benefits.

 On Thursday, lawyers for the plaintiffs argued that the government had missed those deadlines.